Crysknife007/morsePico/README.md

-# morsePico
-One Button Morse Code USB Keyboard
+# One Button Morse Code USB Keyboard

 This one button keyboard can output all of the standard letters, numbers, and symbols on a US Layout keyboard.